-JNAFAU has two constituent colleges SPA & CFA.
-The libraries of two colleges are automated.
-The SPA Library used VTLS Virtua Integrated Software package for library automation in 2006 and changed to "NewGenLib" Open Source Integrated Library Management Software in 2015.
-College of Fine Arts library used Koha an integrated Software package in 2017 and developed database of books.
-Library has automated all the housekeeping operations Acquisition, circulation, serials management and generation of reports.
+The SPA Library used VTLS Virtua Integrated Software package for library automation in 2006 and changed to "NewGenLib" Open Source Integrated Library Management Software in 2015.CFA Library used Koha an integrated Software package in 2017 for computerization.
+Library and Information Centre has developed library database for 5280 books.
+Library has automated all operations Acquisition, circulation and generation of reports.
 The library bibliographical database consists of all the books, back volumes of periodicals, CDs/DVDs, current journals and theses/dissertations.
+The database is accessible to all users within the library.
+Computers are placed in library information center to use online public access catalog (OPAC) and Internet to access library resources.